jimmc414/1filellm/README.md

-# Repo-Prep for LLM Ingestion (Updated with Web Crawling and Enhanced Processing)
+# Repo-Prep for LLM Ingestion (Enhanced with Web Crawling)
-(Arxiv papers and web crawling now included as input)
+(Arxiv papers and web crawling capabilities added)

-This enhanced version of the Repo-Prep scripts now includes additional functionalities to download, prepare, and preprocess content from GitHub repositories, local folders of code files, papers from arXiv.org, and web pages for ingestion by a language model.
-The tool now supports web crawling, processes Jupyter notebooks directly, extracts text from PDFs, and performs advanced text preprocessing.
-It concatenates code files into a single file, cleans to remove stopwords and extra whitespaces, and transforms to lowercase to minimize token usage.
-URLs from the text are extracted and saved separately.
-All scripts are integrated into `1filellm.py`.
+## Overview
+This utility, `Repo-Prep`, is specifically designed to streamline the process of preparing various types of content for ingestion into large language models (LLMs).
+It efficiently consolidates content from GitHub repositories, local code repositories, academic papers (specifically from arXiv.org), and web pages into a single text file.
+This process facilitates easy and efficient ingestion of diverse data sources into LLMs for training or analysis purposes.

+## Key Functionalities
+- **Content Aggregation**: Seamlessly combines content from multiple sources into a single, unified text file.
+- **Web Crawling**: Adds the capability to crawl web pages and aggregate their content, enhancing the diversity of the input data.
+- **Direct Jupyter Notebook Processing**: Processes Jupyter Notebook files (.ipynb) directly, extracting their code and markdown content.
+- **PDF Text Extraction**: Efficiently extracts text from PDF documents, including direct downloads from arXiv.
+- **Advanced Text Preprocessing**: Cleans the aggregated text by removing stopwords, extra whitespaces, and transforming text to lowercase to minimize token usage.
+- **URL Extraction**: Extracts and separately saves URLs found in the text, allowing for additional context or reference material.

+The integration of all these features into the `1filellm.py` script makes Repo-Prep a versatile and powerful tool for preparing data for LLM ingestion.
+Whether it's for training, fine-tuning, or any other application, Repo-Prep simplifies the data preparation step, allowing you to focus on the more critical aspects of working with LLMs.

 ## New Features